Username7495/Mods-and-Tweaks-for-Cypress/README.md

   A universal plug-in for Hmod for dealing damage to mobs and players that supports tools, armor, and food.

 <img width="1536" height="986" alt="image" src="https://github.com/user-attachments/assets/7b0078b4-d022-4afe-92a8-ad7b6e3e8f12" />

+ServReload Mod
+Server-side mod that allows to reload the server via command.

+ServReload Plugin
+A plugin that automatically reloads the server.